-Figure D-3: MAC Address/Physical Address
+Figure C-3: MAC Address/Physical Address

-Appendix E: Upgrading Firmware
+Appendix D: Upgrading Firmware

-The Gateway's firmware is upgraded through the Web-Utility's Firmware Upgrade tab from the Administration tab.
-Follow these instructions:
+The ADSL Gateway allows you to upgrade firmware for the LAN (network) side of the Gateway through the Web-Utility's Firmware Upgrade tab from the Administration tab.
+Follow these instructions:.